-- 1. Elements of an emergency action plan include: - a) Procedures for reporting emergencies - b) Evacuation procedures and emergency escape route assignments - c) Contact information - d) All of above - 2.
-Types of accidents and emergencies may be like: - a) Equipment malfunctioning accidents - b) Vehicles accidents - c) Fall from heights while stacking products - d) All of the above - 3.
-Evacuation process during earthquake involves: - a) Taking shelter under tables, desks or in doorways. - b) Staying away from windows, shelving and large free-standing furniture - c) Leaving the building as soon as practicable - d) All of the above - 4.
-Few kinds of accidents that can occur are: - a) Severe bleeding b) Injuries to the limb c) Burns

-- d) All of the above

-- 5. Reasons for losses at the store could be:

-- a) Fire accident

-- b) Mishandling of the store equipment

-- c) Non-compliance with safety procedures

-- d) All of the above

-- 1. Define workplace emergency. - 2.
-Identify the causes for emergency situations. - 3.
-Describe the procedures for dealing with emergencies - 4.
-Describe how to secure customer records. - 5.
-Describe housekeeping in stores.
+Α. Mention whether following statements are true o r false: 1.
+1. Elements of an emergency action plan include: a) Procedures for reporting emergencies b) Evacuation procedures and emergency escape ro oute assignments c) Contact information d) All of above 2.
+Types of accidents and emergencies may be like: a) Equipment malfunctioning accidents b) Vehicles accidents c) Fall from heights while stacking products d) All of the above 3.
+Evacuation process during earthquake involves: a) Taking shelter under tables, desks or in doorways b) Staying away from windows, shelving and large f ree-standing furniture c) Leaving the building as soon as practicable d) All of the above 4.
+Few kinds of accidents that can occur are: a) Severe bleeding b) Injuries to the limb c) Burns d) All of the above 5.
+Reasons for losses at the store could be: a) Fire accident b) Mishandling of the store equipment c) Non-compliance with safety procedures d) All of the above В. Answer the following: 1.
+Define workplace emergency.
+2. Identify the causes for emergency situations.
+3. Describe the procedures for dealing with emergence ies Describe how to secure customer records.

+5. Describe housekeeping in stores.